Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourced-domain-model.md

 The model generates domain events describing each change,
 And uses them as the source of truth for the aggregate’s data.

-### Conclusion

-In an event-sourced domain model,
-All changes to an aggregate’s state are expressed as a series of domain events.

-That’s in contrast to the more traditional approaches in which a state change just updates a record in the databases.
-The resultant domain events can be used to project the aggregate’s current state.

-Moreover, the event-based model gives us the flexibility to project the events into multiple representation models, each optimized for a specific task.

-This pattern fits cases in which it’s crucial to have deep insight into the system’s data,
-Whether for analysis and optimization or because an audit log is required by law.

-state-based and event-sourced aggregates

-### Why Use The Term _Event-Sourced Domain Model_ Rather Than Just _Event Sourcing_?

-Using events to represent state transitions (the event sourcing pattern),
-Is possible with or without the domain model’s building blocks.

-Therefore, it's preferred to use the longer term,
-To explicitly state that we are using event sourcing,
-To represent changes in the lifecycles of the domain model’s aggregates.

 ## How to Implement Event-Sourced Domain Model Pattern?

-The original domain model maintains a state representation of its aggregates and emits select domain events.
+The original domain model,
+Maintains a state representation of its aggregates,
+And emits select domain events.

-The event-sourced domain model uses domain events exclusively for modeling the aggregates’ lifecycles.
+The event-sourced domain model,
+Uses domain events exclusively for modeling the aggregates’ lifecycles.

-All changes to an aggregate’s state have to be expressed as domain events.
+_All changes to an aggregate’s state have to be expressed as domain events._

 Each operation on an event-sourced aggregate follows this script:

 - Load the aggregate’s domain events.

 - Reconstitute a state representation,
-  By projecting the events into a state representation that can be used to make business decisions.
+  By projecting the events into a state representation,
+  That can be used to make business decisions.

-- Execute the aggregate’s command to execute the business logic,
+- Execute the aggregate’s command to execute the business logic.
   And consequently, produce new domain events.

 - Commit the new domain events to the event store.